 Side sleeping can lead to neck wrinkles, which are formed by the forceful pressure of your skin against your pillow at night.
 When done regularly, facial exercises can help tighten your neck muscles and create a more sculpted look.
 “These exercises, which involve tilting your head, stretching your neck and holding for five seconds, can help strengthen the muscles so the lines aren’t as apparent,” says face yoga expert Fumiko Takatsu.

 Exposure to the sun’s harmful rays can break down collagen and elastin, causing the skin to lose its flexibility, resulting in etched-in neck lines.
 “Topical antioxidants such as vitamin C and vitamin E can help reverse the damage caused by sunlight and pollution,” says Saddle Brooke, NJ dermatologist Dr. Fredric Haberman.
-“To help stimulate collagen, retinoid creams are a solid choice.
-I prefer tretinoin cream initially applied three times a week with moisturizer and increased slowly until tolerated every night.”
+“Retinoids and tretinoin cream are a solid choice and should be initially applied three times a week with moisturizer and increased slowly until tolerated every night.”

-“It is important to protect the neck with lots of antioxidants and SPF,” adds Short Hills, NJ facial plastic surgeon Alexander Ovchinsky, MD.
-“Use neck creams that contain peptides for firming, hydration and plumping.
-Low concentrations of vitamin A is also recommended to improve texture and stimulate collagen.”
+“Protect the neck with lots of antioxidants and SPF,” adds Short Hills, NJ facial plastic surgeon Alexander Ovchinsky, MD.

 A neck mask may help firm skin.